Passing of resolutions won’t pay: Sever Modi’s hand on devouring Kashmir, says Shahbaz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Opposition Leader in the National Assembly Shahbaz Sharif has said Kashmir is our jugular vein and the hands of Indian Premier Modi who has attacked it should be cut off.
+ISLAMABAD: Opposition Leader in National Assembly Shahbaz Sharif has said that Kashmir is our jugular vein and hands of Indian Premier Modi who hit should be cut off.

+Azam Swati read amended resolution but protest from the opposition benches continued.
+The Speaker adjourned proceedings for 20 minutes.
+But the House resumed after following negotiations that the proceedings would be conducted peacefully.

-Shahbaz Sharif questioned the PTI government's strategy to counter the Indian government's action on Kashmir.
-“We want the government to learn from mistakes and take decisions to counter India’s strategy,” he said.
-Sharif said in the present situation when the Indian government has taken the brutal act of occupying Kashmir, just lip service or passing resolutions would not serve the purpose.
-“Rather, we all have to take bold decision to counter India’s strategy,” he said.
-Sharif said the government should give a categorical message to the nation that no one will be allowed to make Kashmir, a Palestine nor Modi will be allowed to become Israel.
-He said the Indian prime minister had gone to the extreme limit of brutalities on Kashmir, saying the government, the opposition and the nation would have to take a bold stance against suppression by New Delhi.
+Shahbaz Sharif questioned the PTI government as to what strategy it had planned to counter assault of the Indian government on Kashmir.
+“We want that the present government should learn from mistakes and take decisions to counter India’s strategy,” he said.

+Shahbaz Sharif said that in the present situation when the Indian government had taken the brutal act of occupying Kashmir, just lip service or passing resolutions would not serve the purpose.
+“Rather we all have to take bold decision to counter India’s strategy,” he said.
+Shahbaz Sharif said the government should give a categorical message to the nation that neither anybody be allowed to make Kashmir as Palestine nor Modi be allowed to become Israel.

+He said that the Indian prime minister had gone to the last limit of brutalities on Kashmir, saying the government, opposition and the nation would have to take bold stance.

+Shahbaz Sharif said that US President Trump’s offer of mediation between Pakistan and India was negated by the Indian government but Prime Minister Imran Khan was given welcome of 1992 hero.
+He recalled that then prime minister Nawaz Sharif met US President Clinton and asked for resolution of Kashmir issue.
+“President Clinton awakened Vajpayee but Imran Khan is happy on verbal assurances of US president,” he added, saying that Pakistan’s offer of efforts for peace in Afghanistan was repaid in form of India’s brutal act.

+Shahbaz Sharif said Modi government not only usurped the rights of Kashmiris, but also challenges the dignity and honour of Pakistan.
+This action by India is a slap on the face of UNSC and international community.
+He said Pakistan wants to resolve issues peacefully as war is no solution to any problem.
+Shahbaz Sharif said Narendra Modi with this step not only negated the mediation offer of President Trump, but also took step to annex Kashmir shrewdly.

-Pakistan People’s Party (PPP) Chairman Bilawal Bhutto said India has opened a Pandora box by abolishing the Article 370 which granted a special status to the Indian occupied Kashmir.
+Pakistan People’s Party (PPP) Chairman Bilawal Bhutto said that India has opened the Pandora box by abolishing the Article 370 which granted special status to the Indian occupied Kashmir.
 He said that not only Hurriyat leadership has been detained but the ones who participated in elections as well.
 He said, “We offer our blood for the survival of Kashmir.”

 Bilawal said that Indian Prime Minister Narendra Modi has brought the mandate of hatred and is playing with fire in the valley.
 He said that India, violating international conventions, has unleashed violence against Kashmiris.